 Normal vs Excessive Cat Gas

 The amount a cat farts varies from feline to feline.
 But if you notice your kitty farting more than usual — or if it smells stronger — there may be something off in your cat's diet or body.
-If it happens for a long period of time (think, more than a day), it may be time to take your furry friend to the vet.
-You should also consult an expert if you notice these symptoms accompanying their gas:
+You should consult an expert if you notice these symptoms accompanying their gas:

 Related Article: 4 Helpful Remedies: How to Naturally Stop Cat Diarrhea